-Jedox databases consist of 4 different file types: .bin, .csv, .log, and .archive files.
+Jedox databases consist of 4 different file types: comma-separated values (.csv), binary (.bin), log (.log), and archive (.archive) files.
 The .bin and .csv files contain the data last saved.
 Changes from the current session—that is, since the OLAP Server was last started—are registered in the log files, also called “journals”.
 When stopping Jedox OLAP Server, the database state is transferred from memory to the .bin and .csv files (a so-called “commit”).
 After that, the contents from the .log files are copied into the .archive files.
 In the case of an unexpected process kill or crash, the server will recover data from the .log files during startup.
 Please note that this recovery will usually take more time than committing the same data on shutdown would have taken.

 If your database takes up a lot of hard-disk space on the server, you can delete the .archive files from the database directory after stopping the Jedox server.
 After restarting the Jedox server, the needed .archive files will be created anew.